Parisian police targeted again in suspected terror attack

 Paris was hit Monday by yet another suspected terror attack — this time involving a motorist who was killed after he plowed his car into a police convoy heading down the Champs-Elysees.

+The suspect's Renault, which was packed with at least two gas canisters, exploded and burst into flames, police said.

-The incident happened around 3:45 p.m. local time and police smashed the windows of the vehicle to drag the motorist out and used fire extinguishers to douse the flames.
+Several police officers then raced over to the vehicle, smashed the windows, and dragged the would-be assassin from the car while others used fire extinguishers to douse the flames, authorities said.

-But they were not in time.
-The suspect, the French Interior ministry tweeted, has been “neutralized.”
+But they were too late.
+The suspect, the French Interior ministry tweeted, had been “neutralized.”

 There were no immediate reports of police officers being injured in the incident.
-Investigators, however, found more weapons and explosives inside the vehicle.
+Investigators found more weapons and explosives inside the vehicle.

-Asked how much, French interior minister Gerard Collomb said, "Enough to allow him to blow up this car."
+Asked how many, French interior minister Gerard Collomb said, "Enough to allow him to blow up this car."

+The French authorities have launched a terror investigation and have not named the suspect, who was 31 and from the Paris suburb of Argenteuil.
+He was, however, known to the authorities, the Associated Press reported.

+A witness, Leonard Odihe, said he was talking to a friend who manages a nearby newspaper kiosk when the blast went off about 3:40 p.m. local time.

 In April, one Parisian police officer was killed and two were wounded by a gunman who ambushed their car.
 Karim Cheurfi was later shot dead.